- Quick Growing Guide

 Also, be mindful of your seed density.
 You will almost always run into fungal growth issues if you plant your seeds too densely.
 This isn’t a huge deal as you can just rinse it off of the plants come harvest time, but it doesn’t look very appetizing and some people flat out can’t stand it.

 To avoid this problem altogether, just plant less seeds in your tray.
 If that still doesn’t solve the problem, moving your trays to an area with more airflow will help.
-You can also grow outside to maximize sun and airflow.

 Fruit flies can use your trays of wheatgrass as a home, and little clouds of these tiny flying pests will drive you nuts (especially in a greenhouse).
 The easiest way to repel these is to keep air circulating around your growing area.
 Placing a fan on a low speed facing your trays should keep these bugs at bay.
 However, you may need to water more often as evaporation is more likely with lots of airflow.